niklasmellgren/thesis-grpo-prolog-inference/README.md

 This repository contains the code for Niklas Mellgren's 2025 master's thesis in Data Science – ICT Systems at the University of Southern Denmark (SDU).

 ### **Thesis title:**
-*Reinforcement Fine-Tuning Large Language Models to Use Prolog as a Tool*
+**Reinforcement Fine-Tuning Large Language Models to Use Prolog as a Tool**
+*Awarded the highest grade (12) at the University of Southern Denmark*

 ### **Abstract**
 Using Group Relative Policy Optimization (GRPO), this project fine-tunes Qwen2.5-3B-Instruct on a merged and cleaned version of `openai/gsm8k` and `Thomas-X-Yang/gsm8k-prolog`, resulting in the `niklasm222/gsm8k-prolog-prover` dataset.